audiotool/manual/manuals/plugins/synthesizer/space.rst

 .. figure:: /images/space/10000201000002AD000001D4822D7F5D54990B11.png
    :align: center

-   Figure 1.6: The Space's A/B mix section.
+   The Space's A/B mix section.

 1. **Mix**: This knob balances the volume of wave-tables A and B in the mix, from wave-table A only at minimum through equal balance of